cyberteach360/Hacking-Wordpress/README.md

 There are five types of users in a standard WordPress installation.

      Role 	          Description
      Administrator 	This user has access to administrative features within the website.
 This includes adding and deleting users and posts, as well as                         editing source code.
      Editor 	     An editor can publish and manage posts, including the posts of other users.
      Author 	     Authors can publish and manage their own posts.
      Contributor 	These users can write and manage their own posts but cannot publish them.
-   Subscriber 	T    hese are normal users who can browse posts and edit their profiles.
+     Subscriber 	These are normal users who can browse posts and edit their profiles.

 # 🥇Enumeration Procedure For Wordpress Website in Manually